 - 3.1 North Norfolk District consists of 99,144 hectares of beautiful countryside and 73km of coastline.
-With a range of active village communities and seven busy market towns of Wells-next-the-Sea, Fakenham, Holt, Sheringham, Cromer, North Walsham and Stalham North Norfolk has a strong appeal for residents, visitors and businesses alike. - 3.2 North Norfolk's population is expected to grow from the current 102,867 to 106,807 by 2021 and the number of resident households is projected to grow to from 48,000 to 50,000 by 2022. - A large proportion of residents live in one of the market towns with the remainder living in rural village homes.
+With a range of active village communities and seven busy market towns of Wells-next-the-Sea, Fakenham, Holt, Sheringham, Cromer, North Walsham and Stalham North Norfolk has a strong appeal for residents, visitors and businesses alike. - 3.2 North Norfolk's population is expected to grow from the current 104,000 in 2017 to 106,000 by 2020 and the number of resident households is projected to grow to from 48,000 to 50,000 over the same timeframe.

+- 3.3 A large proportion of residents live in one of the market towns with the remainder living in rural village homes.
 This means that the district has a low population density (1.1 persons per hectare compared to 4.1 for England as a whole).
 The area's rural nature is characterised by its 121 parishes, numerous villages and low crime rate which make North Norfolk one of the most attractive and safe places to live in the UK. - 3.4 Residents work predominantly in the accommodation and food sector, retail, manufacturing and health.
 The largest numbers of businesses are in the agriculture, forestry and fishing sector followed by retail, construction, accommodation and food services and the professional, scientific and technical sectors.